San Jose VTA shooting kills 9, including employee who opened fire

 "This was a horrible tragedy," he said, adding how proud he was of all the employees who were soldiering on.
 "We're so sorry this happened.
 We're so sorry for you."

+The mass shooting occurred in the VTA maintenance yard, where vehicles are dispatched — not in the organization’s operations center, Hendricks said.

+"It’s just very difficult for everyone to be able to try to wrap their heads around and understand what has happened," he added.

-The mass shooting garnered international attention, and Mayor Sam Liccardo tried to assuage the public that "the shooter is no longer a threat."
+The loss of life garnered international attention, and Mayor Sam Liccardo tried to assuage the public that "the shooter is no longer a threat."

 At a news conference, Liccardo added that this was a "horrific day for our city and a tragic day for the VTA family."